mihirp161/mihirp161.github.io/_posts/2020-01-17-mandelbrot.md

 Even though code for this looks small (and unoptimized), it took 4-5 hrs to get the graph done.
 If you liked this post, and want to learn more about Mandelbrot Set, please go [here](https://en.wikipedia.org/wiki/Mandelbrot_set) to read more about them.

 **NOTE**: Thank you very much for reading!
-If you've liked this post, please share it.
-And if there are any feedbacks then please e-mail me :)
+If you discover any mistakes or want to offer any feedback, please feel free to email me.
 {: .notice--success}